marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_086.png)

-The low pass filter attenuates high frequencies, and look at our motion function on the left: it "rounded", showing juicy acceleration and deceleration phases!
-Controlling the lowpass filter cutoff, we can control the motion path roundness, hence mimiking a variation of the object's mass.
+The low-pass filter attenuates high frequencies, and look at our motion function on the left: it is "rounded", showing juicy acceleration and deceleration phases!
+Controlling the low-pass filter cutoff, we can control the motion path roundness, mimicking a variation of the object's mass.
 This brings us to another way we can use to define non-linear motion:

 > [!IMPORTANT]
 > You can create a straightforward linear motion path (simple to define and control), interpret it in the frequency domain, and filter out the high frequencies.
 This process results in a smoother motion that naturally incorporates acceleration, deceleration, and inertia.

 > [!NOTE]
 > The filters described in the following section are infinite impulse response (IIR) filters that work in the time domain.
-When I mention "operate in the frequency domain," I’m not implying any spectral processing; rather, I’m referring to the filters' effect, which is to reduce the amplitude of certain frequency ranges.
+When I mention "operate in the frequency domain," I’m not implying any spectral processing; rather, I’m referring to the filters' effect to reduce the amplitude of certain frequency ranges.

-Let's bring back this concept to Jitterland, and let's see how we can use it to improve the motion of objects.
+Let's bring this concept back to Jitterland and see how we can use it to improve object motion.

 ![](./images/visual-quality_087.gif)